smy1/swlab/python/README.md

 > [!IMPORTANT]
 > The information entered in the first column of the excel file (i.e., the names of the first-level subfolders) must be a string (in Python terms), as shown in the image above.
 To force excel to accept numbers as strings, add an inverted comma before the number.
 This is very important, otherwise, Python might not be able to match the information in the excel file with the subfolder names.

-__(B)__ The following code calls for the __overlay function__ exactly as shown above.
-Here, we provide an excel file for the function to extract information regarding subfolder names and video timing. but manually adds the folder and timing information to it.
+__(2B)__ The following code calls for the __overlay function__ exactly as shown in Example 2A above.
+The difference is that here, we manually enter information regarding subfolder names and video timing.
 ```
 from editvid import overlay
 overlay(folder = "C:/Users/user/Desktop/mc_vid",